 A high score on the GMAT will have a direct, positive impact on your business school application.
 The GMAT exam 2018 onwards is a computer adaptive test and not a computer-based test, which means that the candidate gets one question at a time and depending on the accuracy of the previous answer, the difficulty level of the next question is ascertained.

-What is on the GMAT?
+What is Included in the GMAT

 The GMAT exam measures your command over basic arithmetic, algebra, geometry, multi-source data analysis, and grammar.
 More importantly, it measures your ability to analyze and evaluate written material, critical thinking, and problem-solving techniques.
 The GMAT is first and foremost a test of your critical thinking abilities.
 Knowing how to reason through and analyze information is the key to a great GMAT score.